ludwig-ai/ludwig-docs/src/docs/developer_guide.md

 Codebase Structure
 ==================

 The codebase is organized in a modular, datatype / feature centric way so that adding a feature for a new datatype is pretty straightforward and requires isolated code changes.
-All the datatype specific logic lives in the corresponding feature module all of which are under `ludwig/features/`.
+All the datatype specific logic lives in the corresponding feature module, all of which are under `ludwig/features/`.

+Feature classes contain raw data preprocessing logic specific to each data type in datatype mixin clases, like `BinaryFeatureMixin`, `NumericalFeatureMixin`, `CategoryFeatureMixin`, and so on.
+Those classes contain data preprocessing functions to obtain feature metadata (`get_feature_meta`, one-time dataset-wide operation to collect things like min, max, average, vocabularies, etc.) and to transform raw data into tensors using the previously calculated metadata (`add_feature_data`, which usually work on a a dataset row basis).
-Feature classes contain raw data preprocessing logic specific to each data type.
-All input (output) features implement `build_input` (`build_output`) method which is used to build encodings (decode outputs).
-Output features also contain datatype-specific logic to compute output measures such as loss, accuracy, etc.
+Output features also contain datatype-specific logic to compute data postprocessing, to transform model predictions back into data space, and output metrics such as loss, accuracy, etc..

-Encoders and decoders are modularized as well (they are under `ludwig/models/modules`) so that they can be used by multiple features.
+Encoders and decoders are modularized as well (they are under `ludwig/ecnoders` and `ludwig/decoders` respectively) so that they can be used by multiple features.
 For example sequence encoders are shared among text, sequence, and timeseries features.

-Various model architecture components which can be reused are also split into dedicated modules, for example convolutional modules, fully connected modules, etc.
+Various model architecture components which can be reused are also split into dedicated modules, for example convolutional modules, fully connected modules, etc.. which are available in `ludwig/modules`.

-Bulk of the training logic resides in `ludwig/models/model.py` which initializes a tensorflow session, feeds the data, and executes training.
+The training logic resides in `ludwig/models/trainer.py` which initializes a training session, feeds the data, and executes training.
+The prediction logic resides in `ludwig/models/predictior.py` instead.

+The command line interface is managet by the `ludwig/cli.py` script, which imports the various scripts in `ludwig/` that perform the different command line commands.

+The programmatic interface 9which is also used by the CLI commands) is available in the `ludwig/api.py` script.

+Hyper-parameter optimization logic is implemented in the scripts in the `ludwig/hyperopt` package.

+The `ludwig/utils` package contains various utilities used by all other packages.

+Finally the `ludwig/contrib` packages contains user contributed code that intergates with external libraries.

 Adding an Encoder
 =================